Naya Rivera Arrested for Domestic Battery in West Virginia

 Former Glee star Naya Rivera has been arrested for misdemeanor domestic battery in Kanawha County, West Virginia, E!
 News confirms.

-On Saturday, the Kanawha County Sheriff confirmed to E!
+On Saturday night, the Kanawha County Sheriff confirmed to E!
 News that the 30-year-old actress was arrested that night and was waiting to be arraigned.

 Local outlet WSAZ first reported the news and stated, "Investigators say she's charged with domestic battery.
 They tell us it involves her husband at their home."